 The TMJ connects the jawbone to the skull and works like a moving hinge.
 When this connection is out of place or dysfunctions, stress in the muscles may radiate throughout the head, neck, and even involve the back.
 The pain may be constant or intermittent, lasting minutes, hours, days, or even years.
 Many patients describe the pain as a migraine headache and even experience ringing in the ears (tinnitus).
 To combat TMD, treatment can be given that will get your joint functioning properly again.

 TMD most commonly affects adults 19 and older, although TMD can affect teens and children as well.
 Women report more pain from TMD while men experience much or more damage to the teeth, gums, bones and joints.

 During your dental visit, your dentist can determine the treatment that is best for you.
 Typically, treatment of TMD includes self-care, therapy, medication and the use of devices such as a mouthguard or bite guard.
-If these methods don’t work, other treatment options include occlusal correction or coronoplasty, constructing an orthotic to orthopedically align the lower jaw to the cranium, or surgery.
+If these methods don’t work, other treatment options include occlusal correction or coronoplasty, constructing an orthotic to orthopedically align the lower jaw to the cranium,.
 The key to treating TMD, is getting the muscles out of spasm, relaxed and happy.

 Common symptoms include, but are not limited to: